Secretary of State warns of 2 scams targeting Illinoisans’ personal information

 “I have zero tolerance for fraudsters who prey on people in desperate times,” said White.
 “My office is working with the Illinois Attorney General’s office to protect Illinoisans from falling victim to these fraudulent schemes.
 In addition, we have notified the Federal Trade Commission and the FBI.”

-One scam involves text messages tricking residents to provide their personal information.
+One scam involves text messages tricking residents into providing their personal information.
 The text messages contain vague references to “Problems with your information” and a reference to “*IL* Secretary of State.”
 Those texts also come with a link attributed to “uipendingcases.org.”

 “Delete the text,” White said.
 “Do not click on it and do not provide any of your personal information.”